MichaelCurrin/dev-resources/resources/javascript/packages/vue/vue-3.md

 logo: vuedotjs

+byline: |
-byline: The Progressive JavaScript Framework
+  "The Progressive JavaScript Framework"

+  "Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web."

 key_links:
   homepage: https://vuejs.org/